Learning with hamsters

 Hamsters are an ideal pet for teaching and learning about a variety of subjects.
 They are suited for both the traditional classroom and for the homeschooling family.
 Because of their small size, clean habits, quiet natures and minimal care needs, they are perfect for almost any educational situation.

 First you must choose what type of hamster you want to have.
 Syrian hamsters (also known as golden or teddy bear hamsters) must be kept alone in a housing unit.
 If you want to keep more than one, you must have more than one cage or aquarium.
-This can cause issue with space and monetary investment, especially with a traditional classroom.
+This can cause issues with space and monetary investment, especially in a traditional classroom.

 Dwarf hamsters can be housed together if they have been raised together or are properly introduced to each other slowly.
 Keep in mind that having a male/female pair will cause a population explosion.
 It is best to have same-sex hamster groups for the classroom unless you are specifically breeding the hamsters for a project.

 Here are some curriculum ideas for homeschooling families or the traditional classroom: